Islandora/documentation/docs/installation/install-a-demo.md

 _**Note for Mac users:**_ If when executing the script, you are shown a pop-up warning that "setup.command cannot be opened", please navigate to _System Preferences > Security and Privacy_.
-Here, you can click "Allow anyway" to allow the script to run.
+Here, you can click "Allow anyway" and then re-try running the script.
+This may need to be done more than once.

 Create Stack
 --------------------------------------------------------------